-SOCIAL PSYCHOLOGY (SOC 210)
+• SOCIAL PSYCHOLOGY (SOC 210)

-Why do people act the way they do?
+This course, included in the ASB program, asks questions like: Why do people act the way they do?
 What makes someone more likely to be helpful or aggressive in certain situations?
 How does like grow into love?
 This course will assist in answering these questions as well as acquaint the student with the study of human behavior from the perspective of social psychology.
 The course is chronologically arranged so as to include not only the rich history of social psychology but also the constantly evolving future.
 Social psychology focuses on social perception: thinking about ourselves and others, social interaction: relating to others and social influence: changing attributes and behaviors.
 Pre-requisite courses: None